Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Since the fabrics I used look pretty much the same on both right and wrong side, I decided to sew single hearts but if your fabric looks totally different on the wrong side, you may wanna join tow hearts first, wrong sides together, before sewing them into your fabric garland.

-- scarp fabric in cute colors and patterns
+- scrap fabric in cute colors and patterns

-- heart template (you can easily make one yourself but if you’re having problems, please let me know in the comments below and I’ll send my template in an email newsletter; make sure you signed up to my crafts or sewing newsletter first).
+- heart shape template (you can easily make one yourself from cardboard but if you’re having problems, please let me know in the comments below and I’ll send my template in an email newsletter; make sure you signed up to my crafts or sewing newsletter first).